Table of contents

 Trebuchet MS

-Included in many versions of Microsoft Office, the font’s inspiration is the Trebuchet, a Medieval weapon used to launch large objects through the air.
+Included in many versions of Microsoft Office, the font’s namesake is the trebuchet, a Medieval weapon used to launch large objects through the air.

 Choose Trebuchet MS for a modern yet distinctive font that sets your resume apart from those using more common options like Arial.